The Steppe Crucible: Discipline Forged Before Battle

 The Yam System: Discipline of Information

 The Yam postal system was another tool that reinforced discipline.
-Riders stationed at intervals of 20 to 30 miles could carry messages across the empire with incredible speed.
+Riders stationed at intervals of 20 to 30 miles could carry messages across the empire with incredible speed—sometimes covering 200 miles in a single day.
 This meant that the Khan could maintain strategic control over widely dispersed armies.
 A commander knew that news of a major defeat or an act of insubordination would reach the Khan quickly.
 This transparency kept commanders honest and prevented the fragmentation that plagued other large empires.
 The Yam system required its own discipline: riders had to be fanatically punctual and reliable, ensuring the flow of information that held the empire together.
+Those who failed to maintain the relay stations or deliver messages on time faced severe penalties, including execution.
+The system also served as an early warning network: scouts used the Yam stations to report enemy movements, buying the main army precious hours to mobilize.

 Motivation, Rewards, and the Will to Fight